 A federal court in Texas has again ruled the state’s 2011 voter identification law intentionally discriminated against minorities.
 It’s the latest loss in the case for Texas 2014 which has spent years unsuccessfully defending the law.
 But it also has implications for the Trump administration.

-Last February, the Trump administration abruptly abandoned the crux of the Justice Department’s opposition to Texas’ voter ID law.
+In February, the new administration abruptly abandoned the crux of the Justice Department’s opposition to the voter ID law.
 Government lawyers also asked the judge to delay her decision on whether the law intentionally discriminated against blacks and Latinos.

 Judge Nelva Ramos Gonzales rejected their request for a delay.
 And Monday, she ruled that the law “was passed, at least in part, with a discriminatory intent in violation of the Voting Rights Act of 1965.”

 When it passed in 2011, Texas’s law had the country’s strictest voter ID provisions.
 It required one of seven forms of Texas or federally issued IDs to vote and allowed exemptions only for disability or age.
 It allowed no exception for low income voters.